yashboura303/MERN_BLOG/README.md

 3. Make sure you have `npm` Node.js installed in your system.
 MongoAtlas is used, so no need for local MongoDB setup.
 4. MongoAtlas Setup
 https://www.youtube.com/watch?v=7CqJlxBYj-M&feature=youtu.be&t=293
 Set up your .env file and paste in the URI that you get from following the instructions in the video above.
-Also set token secret to anything used for jwt authentication.
+Also set token secret to anything, it is used for jwt authentication.

 ```
 MONGO_ATLAS_KEY=mongodb+srv://<dbUser>:<password>@cluster0-m5jph.gcp.mongodb.net/test?retryWrites=true&w=majority